Is a jumbo mortgage better than a conforming home loan?

 Jumbo ARMs come with introductory periods in which their rates are fixed.
 You can find loans fixed for three, five, seven, or ten years.

-If you don't keep your mortgage for more than the introductory period, you'll never even have to deal with rate adjustments.Click to see today's rates (Oct 22nd, 2017)
+If you don't keep your mortgage for more than the introductory period, you'll never even have to deal with rate adjustments.Verify your new rate (Nov 21st, 2017)

 Jumbo lenders can serve different markets -- alternative documentation, non-prime, unorthodox properties, or borrowers with big down payments and perfect credit -- and that affects the rates charged.